Danceteria

 Danceteria was a nightclub that operated in New York City from May 1980 until 1986 and in the Hamptons until 1995.
 The club operated in various locations over the years, a total of three in New York City and four in the Hamptons.
 The most famous location was the second, a four-floor venue at 30 West 21st Street in Manhattan that served as the location for the disco scene in the film Desperately Seeking Susan.

 History

 The first Danceteria was opened at 252 West 37th Street by German expatriate Rudolf Piper and talent booker Jim Fouratt.
 It catered to a diverse after-hours crowd coming from the downtown rock clubs Mudd Club, Trax, Tier 3, Chinese Chance, CBGB, and gay discos.
-The club's DJs were Mark Kamins and Sean Cassette.
+The club's DJs were Mark Kamins, Bill Bahlman and Sean Cassette.
 The Video Lounge was designed by video artists John Sanborn and Kit Fitzgerald, who programmed an eclectic mix of found footage, video art, early music videos, and musical performances.